 The main principles of the Alkaline diet

-This diet is based on the assumption that a disturbed acid-base balance (chronic low-level acidosis) would lead to fatigue and decreased body activity.
+This diet is focused on the assumption that a disturbed acid-base balance (chronic low-level acidosis) would lead to fatigue and decreased body activity.

 In the case of chronic low-level acidosis, this diet recommends: